-Samuel Brent Oscar Riegel (born October 9, 1976), also known as Sam Regal, Jack Lingo, or to Spike Spencer, "The Gay Man with the Fan", is a voice actor, writer and director who has worked on both 4Kids Entertainment dubs and too many California dubs to list, as well as video games, original animation series and on-camera roles.
+Samuel Brent Oscar Riegel (born October 9, 1976 in Washington, DC), also known as Sam Regal, Jack Lingo, or to Spike Spencer, "The Gay Man with the Fan", is a voice actor, writer and director who has worked on both 4Kids Entertainment dubs and too many California dubs to list, as well as video games, original animation series and on-camera roles.
 He is often typecast as a Muggle or one of Those Two Guys, but when he's not, he'll probably be a hammy antagonist.

 You are not going to spell his name right on the first try.